Operation Darkhorse: February 2

 The Armed Forces of the Philippines formally ended Operation Darkhorse.
 Col. Dickson Hermoso, 6th Infantry Division spokesman, claimed that the government forces has significantly lowered the morale of BIFF fighters following the capture of at least four strategic BIFF camps.
 The military declared that civilians displaced due to the operation may now return to their homes.
 The military added that their law enforcement operations will continue despite the formal conclusion of Operation Darkhorse.

 There is no official confirmation that Ameril Umbra Kato, leader of the BIFF was killed or captured during the military operation.

 Humanitarian concerns

-9,465 families or 35,334 people were displaced due to the clashes, with most of them coming from Shariff Saydona Mustapha, Rajah Buayan, Datu Piang in Maguindanao and Pikit in North Cotabato.
+9,465 families or 35,334 people were displaced due to the clashes, with most of them coming from Shariff Saydona Mustapha, Rajah Buayan, Datu Piang in Maguindanao del Sur and Pikit in Cotabato.
 Some areas where the displaced persons may need to be rehabilitated.
 The military has vowed "speedy reconstruction" of affected areas after the conclusion of the military offensive.

 It was also reported that three child soldiers of the BIFF were killed during the operations.
 The Philippine government condemned the reported use of child soldiers by the BIFF as a violation of human rights.